 - acrylic paint in black and your choice of colors

-- 2 large wiggle eyes
+- 2 large googly eyes

-- glue stick
+- E6000 glue or glue stick

 - black felt

-- scissors
+- paintbrushes

 Instructions

-- Paint one paper plate black and the other whatever color you choose.
+- Paint one paper plate black and the other in whatever color you choose.
 Red is traditional for ladybugs, but you can get colorful like we did if you like.
 Set aside to dry.

 Mom of Two says